 - Lemon: fresh lemon slices add bright tartness and take on a nice char in the pan.

-- Lamb Rib Chops: This recipe uses lamb rib chops, which are also often referred to as lamb lollipops.
-Lamb rib chops are smaller than the other two types of lamb chops—shoulder chops and loin chops—and feature a long slender rib, giving them that “lollipop” look.
-They might be small, but don’t let that fool you on how much flavor they have.
-And if you can’t find lamb rib chops, you can also use lamb loin chops—they’ll just need a bit more time in the skillet.
+- Lamb Rib Chops: This recipe uses lamb rib chops, which are also often referred to as lollipops.
+This type of chop is smaller than the other two types of lamb chops—shoulder chops and loin chops—and feature a long slender rib, giving them that “lollipop” look.
+If you can’t find lamb rib chops, you can also use lamb loin chops—they’ll just need a bit more time in the skillet.

 - Kosher Salt and black pepper